Chapter 30 BWV 63 Christen, ätzet diesen Tag

 From the opening chord of the alto recitative the voicing of the low string chords conjures up a feeling of peaceful contentment, fully embracing the haunting beauty of the vocal line----Oh blessed, wonderful day [it is] on which the Saviour reveals Himself, just as has been promised.

-The one shadow on the proceedings comes from the threat of Satan’s chains from which Christ seeks to deliver us; it leads to a moment of sinewy motion in both bass and vocal lines.
+The one shadow on the proceedings comes from the threat of Satan’s chains from which Christ seeks to deliver us; it leads to a moment of sinewy motion in both the continuo and vocal lines.

-This is short lived but it provokes an instant of inevitable Lutheran doubt and self-loathing----what are we evil ones who still forsake You?
+This is short lived but it provokes an instant of inevitable Lutheran doubt and self-loathing----what are we evil ones who still foresake You?

 But despite our shortcomings, we are reminded that He condescended to take our shape upon Himself and become a Child in a humble stall.
 This reassurance leads to the final bars of arioso, again underpinned by an active but now entirely positive bass line, expressing the wonderment at this inexplicable happening.
 We are comforted even though we do not understand.